MoEfication: Transformer Feed-forward Layers are Mixtures of Experts: Experiment

 \subsection{Comparisons of MoEfication Strategies}

-To find the most effective MoEfication strategy, we evaluate different combinations of expert construction and selection methods on four representative datasets.
-There are three expert construction methods: Random Split (Random), Parameter Clustering Split (Cluster), and Co-activation Graph Split (Co-Activation).
-There are four expert selection methods: Groundtruth Selection (Groundtruth), Random Center (Random), Parameter Center (Param), and Learnable Router (Learnable).
+To find the most effective MoEfication strategy, we evaluate different combinations of expert construction and selection methods.
+We use T5-Large and also set the ratio of selected neurons to $20\%$.
 The results are shown in Table~\ref{tab:strategy}.
-From the table, we have three observations:
+From the table, we have two observations:

-(1) For expert construction, Co-activation Graph Split is better than Random split and Parameter Clustering Split.
-For the performance with Groundtruth Selection, which reveals the upper bounds of MoEfied models, Co-activation Graph Split is slightly higher than the other construction methods.
-It indicates that the Co-activation Graph Split provides a higher potential for MoEfied models.
-Moreover, the average performance of Co-activation Graph Split with three selection methods is also higher than that of the other construction methods.
-Both results demonstrate the importance of co-activation information in expert construction.
+(1) For expert construction, Co-activation Graph Split is the best method according to the overall performance.
+Compared to the other two methods, Co-activation Graph Split directly uses the co-activation information to group the neurons activating simultaneously into the same expert.

-(2) For expert selection, the performance of Groundtruth Selection is close to that of the original model, which indicates that 20\% parameters of FFNs are sufficient to achieve good performance.
-Meanwhile, Learnable Router is the best expert selection method and can work well with both Parameter Clustering Split and Co-activation Graph Split.
+(2) For expert selection, the performance of Groundtruth Selection is close to that of the original model, which indicates that $20\%$ parameters of FFNs are sufficient to achieve good performance on T5-Large.
+Meanwhile, MLP Selection is the best expert selection method and can work well with both Parameter Clustering Split and Co-activation Graph Split.

-(3) There is still a gap between the performance of MoEfied models and that of the original model.
-It suggests that MoEfied models omit some positively-activated neurons during inference, leading to error accumulation and degrading model performance.
-Hence, we need to calibrate the MoEfied model to achieve better performance, which is similar to the fine-tuning process in model pruning~\cite{Han2015-fv}.